 We do not charge hourly.
 We have set package rates that vary slightly by type of product.
 We’ll discuss this during your introductory call to work out what is best for your needs.
-Our prices are on the higher side due to the fact we avoid many costly mistakes, quality issues, and other challenges.
+Our prices are on the higher side due to the fact we avoid many costly mistakes, quality issues, and other challenges up front.
 This ultimately saves you time and money in the end.
 We do offer hourly consulting for those solely in need of advice.

 6. Can I make 100 pieces of my style for $5 each?

 The fabric alone is usually more than $5 a yard.
 Clothing is not cheap to make unless you are producing large volume with simple construction in an inexpensive fabric (like 5000 basic cotton/poly tee shirts).
 Even then, please question cheap clothing as the price is often low due to poor environmental processes, low quality materials, or unfair wages.
 More here at https://www.developapparel.com/post/why-it-costs-more-to-make-less